Abhinandan57/Abhinandan57/README.md

 📫 How to reach me?
 You can reach out to me though my **LinkedIn profile** https://www.linkedin.com/in/abhinandan-samal-1bb4577a/ & **Instagram profile** https://www.instagram.com/abhinandansamal/ 🤳🏼

-### Keep Motivated, Have Faith on yourself & Work Smart. 💪🏼
+### Work Hard, Work Smart, Stay Motivated & Have Confidence on yourself. 💪🏼
 Happy Learning 😊